-The mysterious basking shark (Cetorhinus maximus) is the second largest fish in the ocean.
-The whale shark is the largest.
-The basking shark is also called the sunfish, the bone shark, the elephant shark, the sailfish shark, and the big mouth shark.
-The basking shark gets its name due to being slow moving and enjoying time basking in the sun.
+The mysterious Basking shark (Cetorhinus maximus) is the second largest shark in the ocean.
+The Whale shark is the largest.
+The Basking shark is also known as the Sunfish, the Bone shark, the Elephant shark, the Sailfish shark, and the Big Mouth shark depending on which part of the world you happen to find them.
+The Basking shark gets its name due to being slow moving and enjoying time basking in the sun.
 It is uncommon to see such a large shark so close to the surface.
 Moreover, sometimes the basking shark even jumps out of the water.
-Researchers believe this is done in an effort to remove as many parasites.
+Researchers believe this is done in an effort to remove as many parasites as possible.

 Basking shark anatomy and appearance

 Basking sharks can weigh up to 7000 kg and the maximum reported size of a Basking shark is 12 meters.
 However, most adult basking sharks do not exceed 10 meters.
 Aside from their large size, basking sharks are characterized by their powerful crescent-shaped tail, extremely large mouth, pointed nose and five huge gill slits which almost encircle the head.
 Typically the Basking shark has a greyish-brownish color but this can range through to slate grey or black on the dorsal surface.
 Irregular patches, patterns and streaks mark the sharks flanks and fins while the ventral (underside) of these sharks are predominantly lighter than the dorsal.
 The Basking shark has a particularly large liver that accounts for up to 25% of its body weight.
 This large liver provides the shark with near-neutral buoyancy.

 Habitat of Basking sharks